What Is a Touchpoint? | Marketing Touchpoints on a Buyer's Journey in 2019

 Your website is a different story.
 That’s your owned digital property, and that’s why it’s one of the most important parts of your marketing strategy.
 Obviously, your website contains numerous potential touchpoints: product pages, blog posts, location specific pages.
 An understanding of your customers is crucial to perfecting your website as the hub of the digital customer experience.

-One of the best ways to align your touchpoints is by mapping the customer journey.
+One of the best ways to align your touchpoints is by .
 Start with personas: who are your key customer segments?
 To understand who they are and how they are likely interact with your brand at key touchpoints, you need to get insights from customer data.

 Personalization is one of the biggest trends in marketing right now (and the one that marketing executives feel most unprepared for), but it requires walking a very particular line around customer data.
 In addition to the new regulations around data privacy, it's important to remember that customers need to be able to trust you with their data.
 Collecting and processing data must be done transparently, and brands should be leveraging technology to connect their customers to valuable experiences in exchange for the privilege of access to their private data.